-From 27 May to 18 June 2016, Vivid Light has walls that talk, shadows that spring into colour and building facades that reveal a hidden world of fantasy and magic.
-The city transforms into a nighttime wonderland through large-scale illuminations, laser lightshows and 3D-mapped projections.
+From May to June, Vivid Light has walls that talk, shadows that spring into colour and building facades that reveal a hidden world of magic.
+The city transforms into a night-time wonderland through large-scale illuminations, laser lightshows and 3D-mapped projections.

 About Vivid Light

-The world-renowned projections on the Sails of the Sydney Opera House, a major highlight of Vivid Light, soar to new heights in 2016.
-For the first time, the Sails will celebrate the world of Australian Indigenous art.
-Songlines speaks directly to the spirituality and culture of Australia’s First Peoples, depicting the interconnected sharing systems and trade routes that still weave through time and distance, earth and sky.
+The world-renowned projections on the Sails of the Sydney Opera House is a major highlight of Vivid Light, beginning the festival.
+In 2016 the Sails celebrated the world of Australian Indigenous art, depicting the interconnected sharing systems and trade routes that still weave through time and distance, earth and sky.

 Follow the series of interactive and immersive light art sculptures and installations from The Rocks, past the spectacular display upon the Museum of Contemporary Art, through to Customs House, and onto other illuminated areas of the city, where the brilliant light-plays will capture your imagination.

-Botanic Garden Sydney will explode with many types of illumination during Vivid.
-Walk through the historic Queen Elizabeth II Gates from the Opera House Forecourt, which will be brought to life with 3D-mapped projections.
-Follow the illuminated sea-wall to a wonderland of trees and bushes that glow and shimmer.
-A central feature of Garden of Light is the Cathedral of Light, an immense arched tunnel that’s 60m long and 8m high.
+In 2016 Botanic Garden Sydney also displayed brilliant light-shows, with an illuminated sea-wall and a wonderland of trees and bushes that glowed and shimmered.
+A central feature was the Cathedral of Light, an immense arched tunnel that was 60m long and 8m high.